Bedford, NS B4A 2B5

 About Chalice Canada:

-Chalice Canada is a Major 100 charity with donations and special events revenue of $28.0m in F2017.
-Administrative costs are 4% of revenues and fundraising costs are 5% of donations.
-Per dollar donated to the charity, 91 cents go to the cause, which falls within Ci’s reasonable range for overhead spending.
-The charity holds funding reserves of $10.1m, of which $225k are donor-endowed.
-Excluding donor-endowed funds, funding reserves can cover only 41% of annual program costs, indicating a funding need.
+Chalice Canada is a large charity, with total donations of $25.9m in F2018.
+Administrative costs are 4% of revenues (excluding investment income) and fundraising costs are 6% of donations.
+For every dollar donated, 90 cents go to the cause.
+This is within Ci’s reasonable range for overhead spending.
+Funding reserves of $9.6m can cover 4.5 months of annual program costs.

 This charity report is an update that has been sent to Chalice Canada for review.
 Changes and edits may be forthcoming.